facebookarchive/IGInterfaceDataTable/README.md

 ## Convenience

-IGInterfaceDataSource also provides methods to make bridging between `WKInterfaceTable` and your data structures more seemless.
+IGInterfaceDataSource also provides methods to make bridging between `WKInterfaceTable` and your data structures more seamless.

 For example, in order to map a row selection back to the index path of your data, you call `-[WKInterfaceTable indexPathFromRowIndex:]`